How Can I Tell If My Cat Is Cold?

 But cats do get chilly (even if it’s just from the AC), so it’s important to know the signs that your cat’s cold and when it’s time to turn up the thermostat.

-The Dodo spoke to Dr. Christian Cumberbatch, director of medicine at easyvet in Georgia, to find out how to tell if it’s too cold for your cat.
+We spoke to Dr. Christian Cumberbatch, director of medicine at easyvet in Georgia, to find out how to tell if it’s too cold for your cat.

 At what temperature do cats get cold?